LLNL/maestrowf/docs/Maestro/scheduling.md

 ## LOCAL
 ----

-Stub
+The LOCAL scheduler gets run by conductor directly where it was launched.
+All tasks are currently  run sequentially.
+There are no batch block arguments for it, and running a study specification that doesn't contain a batch block will default to this scheduler.

 ## SLURM
 ----

-The SLURM scheduler uses the [`srun`]( <!-- insert link --> ) command to launch and allocate resources to tasks.
+The SLURM scheduler uses the [`srun`](https://slurm.schedmd.com/srun.html) command to launch and allocate resources to tasks.
 Maestro currently supports the following subset of srun arguments:

 |  **SLURM (srun)**  |  **Maestro**  | **Block** |  **Description**  |  **Default**  |
 |        :-          |      :-       |   :-      |   :-              |      :-       |